Owner-occupiers, landlords and tenants, a heads up: These are some of the hottest home insurance promotions in the house right now.

 MSIG Enhanced HomePlus: Maximum coverage for owner-occupiers

 MSIG’s Enhanced HomePlus plan is suitable for those emphasising maximum coverage over cost.
-There’s S$1 million in third-party liability coverage, up to S$75,000 death benefit (from accidents in the home), emergency cash allowances, and even coverage for fraudulent use of ATM and credit cards taken from your home.
+There’s S$1 million in worldwide personal legal liability coverage, up to S$75,000 death benefit (from accidents in the home), emergency cash allowances, and even coverage for fraudulent use of ATM and credit cards taken from your home.

 However, while the additional coverage options are great, the maximum coverage for contents and renovation tops out at S$120,000 and S$150,000, respectively.
 It is one of the more expensive plans on the market, and some might even find the cost too high despite the level of coverage provided.
 And tenants and landlords might find this plan too inflexible since both renovation and contents coverage are automatically included.